 Known OnePlus Nord issues

-Since it was recently released, we haven’t come across a lot of issues with OnePlus’ mid-ranger.
-The only one users have complained about so far is green, purple, or yellow screen tinting at low brightness levels, typically around the 20% to 25% threshold.
+We haven’t come across a lot of issues with OnePlus’ mid-ranger.
+The biggest one users have complained about so far is green, purple, or yellow screen tinting at low brightness levels, typically around the 20% to 25% threshold.

 OnePlus originally said that the tinting problem was just an aspect of OLED panels and no fix was necessary.
 However, the company later changed its tune and said that a fix for the issue is on its way via a future software update.
 But the company didn’t say what the fix will do, nor when it will actually arrive.
 I guess we’ll just have to wait and see.